dvreeze/ocp-java-17-learning/doc/chapter14-io.md

 Relative paths can be turned into absolute paths by taking the *current working directory* into account.

 Absolute and relative paths can contain *path symbols*:
-* `.` refers to the current file or directory
+* `.` at the beginning of a path refers to the current directory
-* `..` refers to the parent directory of the current file or directory
+* `..` at the beginning of a path refers to the parent directory of the current directory

 Some paths can be *normalized*.
 For example, absolute path `/fish/clownfish/../shark/./swim.txt` can be simplified to `/fish/shark/swim.txt` (example taken from the book).